- Military Life Cycle

-- You can deduct the part of your medical and dental expenses that is more than 7.5 percent of your adjusted gross income.
+- You can deduct the part of your medical and dental expenses that is more than 7.5% of your adjusted gross income.

-- Your deduction of state and local income, sales and property taxes is limited to a combined, total deduction of $10,000 ($5,000 if married filing separately).
-As a military member, your state of legal residence and the state where you own a home will determine how much this change impacts you.
+- Your deduction of state and local income, sales and property taxes is limited to a combined, total deduction of $10,000 ($5,000 if married and filing separately).
+As a military member, your state of legal residence and the state in which you own a home will determine how much this change impacts you.

-- Under the new rules, unreimbursed business expenses, including auto, travel, meals and entertainment and home office expenses, are no longer itemized deductions.
+- Under the new rules, unreimbursed business expenses, including auto, travel, meals, entertainment and home office expenses, are no longer deductions.

 - For debt incurred after Dec.
 15, 2017, the deduction for home mortgage interest is limited to interest on up to $750,000 ($375,000 if you are a married taxpayer filing a separate return) of home-acquisition debt.
 This new limit doesn’t apply if you had a binding contract to close on a home after Dec.
 15, 2017, and closed on or before April 1, 2018.
 The prior limit would apply in that case.